LAL-project/python-interface/instructions/installation-python-interface-macos-sources.md

 **NOTE** *The instructions below will install LAL for anaconda.
 Therefore, it is assumed that you have [anaconda](https://www.anaconda.com/) installed in your computer.*

+**NOTE** *These instructions were written a few years ago for a version of macOS (maybe 10.13?) that may behave differently from newer versions (including yours) and some paths below may have to be different.*

 LAL is interfaced to [Python 3](https://www.python.org/) via [SWIG](http://www.swig.org/).
 In order to compile the interface, you need to have `python3`, `SWIG` and `make` tools installed in your system.
 Optionally, you may install `bibtex` and `doxygen`.

 ## Installing the dependencies